garbados/recent_stories/stories/the_tunnels_pt_1.md

 The second stood and said, "You did?
 With what?
 CAP-23's money?
 CAP-23's machines?" they shrug.
 "Your money buys us time, but not a future."

-A ten-legged insect scuttles past them.
-Its alloy chassis gleams in the murk.
+A ten-legged insect scuttled past them.
+Its alloy chassis gleamed in the murk.

 "It's just the recession." the moneyed one said.
 "I'm on temporary unpaid leave because CAP-26's accounting department won't cough up their debts.
 Once the market recovers, I'll be back on top."